-$$Rec{sem} = Sem(data{rdf}, ResToQ{sem}(Vis(data{desc}, q{vis})))$$ (4)
+$$Rec{sem} = Sem(data{rdf}, ResToQ{sem}$$

+$$(Vis(data{desc}, q{vis})))$$ (4)

 where the function $ResToQ{sem}$ creates a new query based on the first set of the results in order to retrieve the semantically related content.
-This function could be based on a combination of several algorithms in order to output a query which contains the information from the visual results.
+This function could be based on a combination of several algorithms in order to produce a query which is based on the information of the visual results.
 The algorithm adopted for the tests and the evaluation with the search engine for cultural content was based on the semantic concept which appeared more frequently between the results.
-More specifically The aforementioned function exploits the initial set of results by processing the ontology fields of every output object in order to define the semantic annotation which is mostly shared by these results.
-The query produced leads to a search for content that shares the specific common value in the chosen ontology fields with the results.
+More specifically the aforementioned function exploits the initial set of results by processing the ontology fields of every output object in order to define the semantic annotation which is mostly shared by these results (e.g., such common annotation could be the the creator, the period, etc.).
+The query produced leads to a semantic search for content that shares the specific common value in the chosen ontology fields with the results.

-The final set of results Res is the set of results from visual similarity Res{vis} enhanced by the recommendation results Rec{sem} :
+The final set of results Res is the set of results from visual similarity $Res{vis}$ enhanced by the recommendation results $Rec{sem}$ :